SaharaRai/SaharaRai/README.md

 </div>

 # ✨ About Me ✨

-I am a career changer software developer, currently at the end of my training at the [School of Code](https://www.schoolofcode.co.uk/), seeking to use my problem solving skills developed during my academic and teaching career [(my Linkedin)](https://www.linkedin.com/in/sahararai/) and apply them working in a tech team.
+My previous background has been in biology, which has involved carrying out pilot research studies and teaching science at secondary school [(my Linkedin)](https://www.linkedin.com/in/sahararai/).
+Now as a software developer, having recently completed my training at the [School of Code](https://www.schoolofcode.co.uk/), I am enjoying using my logial and analytical skills in a creative way.

 ## My Tools: